Will America condone slavery once more? Although the very idea sounds rediculous, the pawns are already moving into place.

 I really believed that global warming is the cause of man’s selfish destruction of the environment, of cattle farts and burps, of bad gasses in our spray canisters and refrigerators, of car exhaust fumes.
 I watched Al Gore’s documentary, Inconvenient Truth.
 I recycle.
 Regardless, I may need to review how I think about global warming; not only I, but everyone that's honestly looking at the (newly discovered) facts.

-in our solar system, planets without people and their exhaust fumes, without burping cattle, without factories, show that they are also experiencing global warming.
+Research of other planets in our solar system, planets without people and their exhaust fumes, without burping cattle, without factories, show that they are also experiencing global warming.

 While I still believe in our God-given duty to take care of Nature (hence I'll continue to recycle), it is crucial for us to reconsider our views on global warming given new findings and alternative theories on global warming.